 We live in Colorado where the humidity levels are very low.
 Especially in the winter when the furnace heats the already dry air, lowering the humidity even lower.

 As I was sitting on the couch one cold winter day, I could see a huge condensation cloud coming out the side of our house.
 I wasn’t alarmed because I knew it was the hot moist air from the clothes dryer being vented outside into the chilly 15°F air.
 But I got to wondering, how could I utilize this heat and humidity instead of having it go to waste?

-I did some shopping and found a little contraption that lets you vent an electric clothes dryer inside.
+I found a little contraption that lets you vent an electric clothes dryer inside.
 It’s called a dryer vent kit.
-It’s really quite simple.
 The exhaust from the electric dryer passes through a plastic box that holds about 5 cups of water.
-As the vented air hits the water in the container, the small amount of lint that doesn’t get trapped by the dryer’s built in lint filter gets absorbed by the water and sinks to the bottom.
-The warm humid air then passes out of the container holding water and enters the house.
-Keep in mind, you still want to use your built-in lint filter on the dryer.
+As the vented air hits the water in the container, the small amount of lint that doesn’t get trapped by the dryer’s built in lint filter gets trapped in water.
+The warm humid air then passes out of the container and enters the house.
+Keep in mind, this does not replace the built-in lint filter on the dryer.
+You still need that.
 So I made the plunge, bought the contraption and set it up.

-At first it seemed liked a it was working great.
+At first it seemed like it was working great.
 The humidity levels quickly increased.
 So much, that we started getting condensation on the windows.
-This actually turned into a problem as water started collecting on the window sill, then dripping down the wall.
+But this actually turned into a problem as water started collecting on the window sill, then dripping down the wall.
 I was walking around with a towel mopping up the excess water.
-It left alone, this could ruin the drywall and quite possibly turn into a mold problem.
+If left alone, this could ruin the drywall and quite possibly turn into a mold problem.

 For someone that doesn’t have an outside vent, also owns an electric dryer, and can open a window, I suppose you could use this.
-But I really don’t know how well it will works in a cold climate like Colorado.
-Too much humidity and opening a window just isn’t an option.
-In the summertime, it’s way too hot to use a dryer vent kit.
+But be prepared for a bit of hassle.
+Too much humidity and opening a window just isn’t an option for us in the colder winter months, and in the summertime I can only imagine it would be way too hot.